RCRalph/SelfAccounting/storage/app/files/tutorial.md

 ## Change your profile picture
 To change your profile picture, click on your temporary profile picture (upper-right corner of the screen) and choose **View profile**, or click on [this link](/profile).
 Then click on the **Profile picture** labelled field, select your profile picture, and click **Save changes**.
 The page will reload and after it does you'll see your new profile picture!

+## Already done self-accounting?
+If you have any previous data about your self-accounting and you want it to be present in the app, please contact the developer (check out the bottom of the page), we'll see what we can do!

 ## When you're done
 Follow this tutorial closely, this will help you get the maximum out of the app!